stoand/thesis-guessrandom/design/paper.md

 GPU Comparison - Section 2, "FPGAs are also frequently compared to GPUs."

-ASIC vs FPGA comparison table - Section 2 table
+ASIC vs FPGA comparison table - Section 2, table

-Move running stats to section 7 - Section 7 "Running at 16Mhz..."
+Move running stats to section 7 - Section 7, "Running at 16Mhz..."

-More description of Verilog source - Section 7 - "The "lcg" module..."
+More description of Verilog source - Section 7, "The first line"

 ## Advisor Feedback